Independent data study · 20 models

 Why output tokens, not input, decide your bill

 The instinct is to worry about how much context you send.
 The data says worry about how much the model writes back.
-Across these 25 models, output is priced 3–5× higher than input— because generating tokens one-by-one is compute-bound, while reading your prompt is parallelisable.
-A model that looks cheap on input can be expensive in practice if it's verbose.
-The single most reliable way to cut an AI bill isn't a cheaper model — it's a shorter, structured output: ask for JSON, cap max_tokens, stop the model from "explaining its answer" when you only need the answer.
+Across these 20 models, output is often priced above input because generating tokens is sequential and compute-intensive.
+A model that looks cheap on input can still be expensive in practice if it is verbose.
+One reliable cost lever is a shorter, structured output: ask for JSON, cap max_tokens, stop the model from "explaining its answer" when you only need the answer.

 The same task, three shapes